adam10603/CPPStopwatch/README.md

 Tests are automatically executed upon every commit, so there's no need to run them yourself.

-But if you still want to, the tests can be executed either by running `make` on Linux, or by building the Visual Studio 2019 solution on Windows.
+If you still want to, the tests can be executed either with `make` on Linux, or by building the Visual Studio 2019 solution on Windows.
 They include `-Werror` and `/WX` respectively, alongside with generous warning levels for the sake of correctness.
 The tests use [Catch2 v2](https://github.com/catchorg/Catch2/tree/v2.x).

 ## Version history